24 hour Blood Pressure monitoring

 What will the test involve?

-When you arrive in the hospital, you will need to report to the departments reception desk noted on your appointment letter.
-The staff will then call you through into a clinic room and take some initial readings and will check that the monitor is working correctly.
+When you arrive at the hospital, you will need to report to the department’s reception desk as noted on your appointment letter.
+The staff will then call you through into a clinic room and take some initial readings and check that the monitor is working correctly.
 Please bring a list of your current medication with you.

 You will be shown how you can take extra blood pressure readings at home.
 This is important for patients who are having the test because of specific symptoms such as dizziness or palpitations.
 If these symptoms happen during the 24 hour monitor it is useful to take a reading at that moment in time.

-When you return the following day, for the removal of the monitor this appointment usually takes about 15 minutes.
+When you return the following day, the monitor removal appointment usually takes about 15 minutes.

 Within the PDF below see Figure 1: The image above shows how the monitor is set up on your body.
 The cuff will be wrapped around your arm and a lead will connect this to the monitor, which sits in a pouch on the waist belt.